Exact answer: Few seconds to a few minutes

 Many people are bitten by mosquitos every year, yet the effects vary from person to person.
 When mosquitoes bite, they extract blood while injecting saliva.
 Their saliva contains proteins as well as an anticoagulant.

 Proteins are foreign molecules that activate the immune system.
-To combat them, the body’s immune system releases histamine, a compound that helps in delivering white blood cells to the affected area.
+To combat them, the body’s immune system releases histamine, a compound that helps deliver white blood cells to the affected area.
 Itching, inflammation, and edema are all caused by histamine.

 When a person is bitten for the first time, they may not respond.
 This is because their bodies have not yet developed a response to the foreign invader.